efrecon/dew/README.md

 container at its creation (the `COMMAND` from a Dockerfile).
 Pass the option `--help` to get a list of known options.

+Provided the first argument after the (optional) `--` is `XXX`, it will be understood as follows:

+- If a file called `Dockerfile.XXX`, or `XXX.Dockerfile`, or `XXX.df` is found
+  under the configuration path `DEW_CONFIG_PATH`, that file will be used to build a local Docker image called `github.com/efrecon/dew/XXX` -- the prefix is actually controlled by `DEW_NAMESPACE`. `dew` will rebuild a new image only whenever a change has been detected on the Dockerfile.
+- If a file called `XXX` or `XXX.env` is found under the configuration path `DEW_CONFIG_PATH`, that file will be used to set any of the environment variables described below.
+Note that it is possible to combine this behaviour with the Dockerfile behaviour above.
+- If none of the above was true, `XXX` is understood as the name of a local or remote Docker image.

 ## Environment Variables

 `dew` can also be configured using environment variables, these start with